epicenteredresearch/PACEanalysis/README.md

 - Updates to ensure compatible with updates to dependencies
 - Updating code for sesame detection p-values due to changes in sesame package
 - Adding option to run site-specific analysis in parallel to speed up computation time, see dataAnalysis function for more details
+- Updating analysis of the association between cell composition estimates and model variables

 ## UPDATES IN VERSION 0.1.7
 - Now creates two "Table 1"s - one for all samples, and one complete case version